 ___ you know me better than anyone else in this world and yet still you manage to love me.
 You are my best friend and one true love.
 There is still a part of me today that cannot believe that I’m the one who gets to marry you.”

 You are my light, and you’ve shown me more love than I’ve ever known.
 I promise to never take our love for granted and to show you every day how much you mean to me.
 I vow to have the patience that love demands, to speak when words are needed and to share in the silence when they are not.

 I hope these suggestions help you with your wedding vow writing.
-If you would like more wedding hints, tips and advice delivered directly to your inbox once a month sign up here and get a free photo checklist guide for your trouble!
+Get more wedding hints, tips and advice delivered directly to your inbox once a month and get a free photo checklist guide for your trouble!